 In February 2009, the Department formed the Stalled Sites Unit to identify and track stalled construction.
-The Stalled Sites Unit maintains a list of all stalled sites and proactively inspects these sites to make sure that are being kept safe.
+The Stalled Sites Unit monitors identified stalled sites and proactively inspects them to make sure that are being kept safe.
+Under the NYC Construction Codes, work permits automatically lapse if work is suspended at a site for more than 12 months.

 Stalled Sites Program

-In October 2009, Mayor Bloomberg, Speaker Quinn and Commissioner LiMandri passed legislation creating the Stalled Sites Program to encourage owners to safely maintain their sites while work is stalled.
-Owners and developers who opt into the Stalled Sites program create in-depth site safety maintenance plans tailored to their sites’ specific challenges in exchange for being able to renew their active permits for up to four years.
-Under the NYC Construction Codes, work permits automatically lapse if work is suspended at a site for more than 12 months.
+In October 2009, the Stalled Sites Program was created to encourage owners to safely maintain their sites while work stalled.
+Owners and developers that opted into the Stalled Sites program created in-depth site safety maintenance plans tailored to their sites’ specific challenges in exchange for being able to renew their active permits for up to four years.
+The Stalled Sites Program ended in July 2013 as required by the enacting legislation.

 Maintaining Safety at Stalled Construction Sites